 We have also allocated you a faculty mentor who you should aim to meet with at least twice in the first term to discuss your progress.
-By the start of your second term you should have a confirmed supervisor and a plan for your initial research project.
-Your main supervisor must be based at the University of Oxford.
+The mentors assigned here do not necessarily have to be your supervisor for your research project.
+By the start of your second term you should have a confirmed supervisor and